Arshitha/Homework3-OpenCV-EC601/README.md

     **HSV value at (20,25) is  [  4 135 225]**
     HSV values range from [0,360]

+## Exercise 3

-3. i.
-Exercise 3 folder contains the noise.py code and the resulting images after running the code.
+1. Exercise 3 folder contains the noise.py code and the resulting images after running the code.

-   ii.
-Gaussian filter works better for gaussian noise while median filter works better for salt and pepper noise.
+2. Gaussian filter works better for gaussian noise while median filter works better for salt and pepper noise.

+## Exercise 4

-4. ii. **Disadavantages of Binary Thresholding:** Binary thresholding uses only two intensity values, that is, all pixels above the threshold value go to 1 and the rest are set to zero.
+2. **Disadavantages of Binary Thresholding:** Binary thresholding uses only two intensity values, that is, all pixels above the threshold value go to 1 and the rest are set to zero.
 And as a result, information about changes in illumination is lost, unlike in adaptive thresholding.

-   iii.
-Other thresholding operations use a global threshold, adaptive thresholding varies the threshold dynamically over the image.
+3. Other thresholding operations use a global threshold, adaptive thresholding varies the threshold dynamically over the image.
 It takes into account changes in lighting conditions resulting from strong illumination gradients or shadows.